LinuxForHealth/x12/repo-docs/NEW_TRANSACTION.md

 ## Add Segments

-Review the transaction specification and determine if all segments within the transaction set are supported within the `x12.segments` module.
+Review the transaction specification and determine if all segments within the transaction set exist within the top level version module, `x12.v5010.segments`

-If a segment is missing from the `x12.segments` module, add a new entry to `x12.models.X12SegmentName`
+If a segment is missing from the `x12.v5010.segments` module, add a new entry to `x12.models.X12SegmentName`

 ```python
 from enum import Enum